 About Julius B. Richmond

-The Richmond Fellowship is named for Julius B. Richmond, M.D., who, until his death in 2008, was the John D. MacArthur Professor of Health Policy Emeritus at Harvard Medical School.
+Julius B. Richmond, M.D. was the John D. MacArthur Professor of Health Policy Emeritus at Harvard Medical School until his death in 2008.
 As a pioneer in public health and early childhood development, Dr. Richmond was the first director of Head Start in the Johnson administration and served as U.S. Surgeon General in the Carter administration, where he was an instrumental public health campaigner against the tobacco industry.

 Read the Harvard T.H.
 Chan School of Public Health obituary for Dr. Richmond.